 A Disclosure Statement for The Center for Health & Pharmaceutical Law

-The Center for Health & Pharmaceutical Law & Policy (the "Center") at Seton Hall Law School is committed to independent, academic inquiry focusing on health and pharmaceutical law and policy.
+The Center for Health & Pharmaceutical Law (the "Center") at Seton Hall Law School is committed to independent, academic inquiry focusing on health and pharmaceutical law.
 As a part of Seton Hall University, the Newark-based Law School is a nonprofit 501(c)(3) organization.
 The University and Law School engage in fundraising from alumni and other contributors.
 Remaining committed to examining divergent perspectives on policy issues related to health and pharmaceutical law and policy is critical to the mission of the Center.

 Law School faculty and Center staff are devoted to academic independence in their research and transparency in their relationships.
 As such, funding sources are announced on all published materials and on the Law School website.
 Regardless of whether financial support is received in the form of an endowment, as unrestricted funds or for a specific project, Law School and Center donors are not involved in the academic work of Law School professors or Center staff.
 Grants and donations are only accepted if they do not limit the faculty's or the Center's ability to carry out research, free of outside influence and consistent with the Center's mission and values.